Reshmareshu786/docker-stages-example/README.md

    docker run -it my-single-stage-app

 # Conclusion
-This repository helps you understand the differences between multi-stage and single-stage Docker builds.
+This repository helps understand the differences between multi-stage and single-stage Docker builds.
 Each approach has its own benefits, and you can explore them through the provided examples.